htnani/shell-genomics/README.md

 Now you should have seen some output, and of course, it's AWESOME!
 Congratulations, you just created your first shell script!
 You're set to rule the world.

+## Permissions

+Another important use of the `chmod` command is to control who can do what with files.
+Often it is important to protect the original data files from modification.
+Let's make an important data file.

+    echo "42" > important_data.txt

+To stop anyone on the system, including you, from being able to write to or delete the file we change the mode.

+    chmod a-w important_data.txt

+This command tells the shell to for all users (a) take away (-) write access (w).
+Now if we try to edit the file or delete it we will get `-bash: ./.important_data.txt: Permission denied`.
+If we decide we need to move or edit this file we can add back write permissions.

+    chmod a+w important_data.txt

+It is good practice to always write protect your primary data.

 ## Bonus materials: Automation

 Looping at the command line